 The sacrament should not leave you feeling anxious or nervous.
 It is an opportunity to grow, to improve.
 Admitting our faults and shortcomings is difficult, and overcoming them for our own good and that of others does take some work.
 Through reconciliation, God gives us the opportunity to continue working on making ourselves the best we can be, for our benefit and the benefit of others.

-This sacrament is available every Saturday from 4:00pm to 5:00 pm in the confessional, which is located in the back of Regina Coeli’s chapel, and 1/2 hour before every Mass, or by appointment with the Pastor.
+This sacrament is available every Wednesday from 5:30pm to 6:15 pm and every Sunday from 8:00am to 8:45am in the confessional, which is located in the back of Regina Coeli’s chapel.
+You may also call the parish office to set up an appointment.